 No matter where your personal credit is right now, it can always be better, right?
 Here are a few ways you can improve your credit rating over time.

 Credit card companies can now charge merchants 1.5 to 4 percent fee for each transaction.
 As part of the agreement, merchants can legally pass this fee along to consumers.
 How excited are you to announce a new fee to your customers?
 Businesses don’t have to take these new regulations lying down, you can get proper advice from a credit card processing for small business, this way you do not have loose anymore clients.
+You can also check to get more info.

 1. Use Credit Smartly